 The preferred method to winterize your recreation vehicle is by using RV antifreeze in the plumbing system.
-It may be easier to winterize the RV with another person to assist you.

 Air Pressure Method:

 This method uses compressed air to blow out any remaining water in the system after initially draining water using drain valves.
 Tools required would be an air compressor and a blowout plug.